amirparsaro/bpFinalProject/README.md

 ### System Features
 1. **Authentication** – A simple yet secure login system for both students and librarians.
 2. **Role-Based Menus** – Personalized menus with specific options tailored for librarians and students.

-This system ensures an efficient and user-friendly experience for managing a library environment effectively.